-If the first or last author is an APS member in good standing when the paper is published, color figures that are scientifically necessary are published free of charge.
+If the first or last author is an APS member in good standing, a special discount for color charges may apply (see Cost of Color), color figures that are scientifically necessary are published free of charge.
 Membership is not a criterion for publishing a figure in color.

 For more information, see Cost of Publication.

 Still have questions about preparing your figures?
 Contact the APS Art Department.

 Technology has made, and continues to make, the publication process faster, more accessible and robust.
 Technology and applications, such as Adobe Photoshop, also have made it easier to manipulate data.
 All accepted materials are evaluated for compliance with APS policies on image assembly and presentation.